ericmw/Automate-the-boring-stuff/README.md

-# Automate-the-boring-stuff
+# Automate-the-boring-stuff-with-Python
-Scripts based on different examples
+Scripts based on different examples from the book